REFRACTIVE INDEX DEFINED

-BRIX is a unit of measurement of refractive index, in the same way Fahrenheit or Celsius is a measurement of temperature.
-In both circumstances the properties of real world materials were used to devise a continuous scale of measurement.
+BRIX is a unit of measurement of refractive index, in the same way, Fahrenheit or Celsius is a measurement of temperature.
+In both circumstances, the properties of real-world materials were used to devise a continuous scale of measurement.
 In the case of Fahrenheit, the properties of water were used to come up with a scale based on its thermal behavior.
-The two ends of the scale were divided by 180°F, yielding 32°F for water�s freezing point and 212°F for its boiling point.
+The two ends of the scale were divided by 180°F, yielding 32°F for the water�s freezing point and 212°F for its boiling point.

 In the case of BRIX, sugar (sucrose) solutions were used to develop the scale.
 Arbitrarily, the refractive index of pure water (RI=1.333) was simply defined as “0” BRIX.
 The rest of the scale was calibrated to be read directly as percent Sucrose (i.e. BRIX).
 This was a convenient reference, as it was used to monitor when the fruit had ripened and was ready for harvesting.
 Today, the BRIX scale is commonly used in the food industry for measuring the approximate amount of sugars in fruits, vegetables, juices, wine, and soft drinks.
 It also finds use in the metalworking industry as a convenient way to check water-based lubricant concentration.